mui/material-ui/pages/api/table-pagination.md

 # TablePagination

-<p class="description">The API documentation of the TablePagination React component.</p>
+<p class="description">The API documentation of the TablePagination React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import TablePagination from '@material-ui/core/TablePagination';